awsdocs/aws-sct-user-guide/doc_source/CHAP_UserInterface.md

 **To apply the converted database schema to your target database instance**

+1. Choose **Connect to the server** at the top of the right panel of your project to connect to your target database\.
+If you're connected to your target database, then skip this step\.

 1. Choose the schema element in the right panel of your project that displays the planned schema for your target DB instance\.

 1. Open the context \(right\-click\) menu for the schema element, and then choose **Apply to database**\.